 About the Professor

-According to a report at Inside Higher Ed, Daniel Petersen has been teaching philosophy courses at Hawaii Community College and at the University of Hawaii at Hilo for 21 years.
+According to a report at Inside Higher Ed, Daniel Petersen has been teaching philosophy courses at Hawaii Community College and the University of Hawaii at Hilo for 21 years.
 He begins his classes with the phrase, "Shit happens," to introduce the idea of free will and determinism.
-Petersen says his approach grabs the students' attention in the first few moments of the class, and it tunes them into the subject matter so they engage more readily.
+Petersen says his approach grabs the student's attention in the first few moments of the class and tunes them into the subject matter so they engage more readily.

 Petersen's approach apparently offended at least one student last year.
 This student shared her concerns with her father, Timothy Jahraus, who wrote a letter of complaint to the school.
-In the letter, Jahraus told the college that her daughter dropped the course as a result of the teacher's lecture style.
-He added that the college should have concerns of their own about this professor.
+In the letter, Jahraus told the college that her daughter dropped the course due to the teacher's lecture style.
+He added that the college should have concerns of its own about this professor.

 "Instructors, people in an authority position, with influence and power over their students, have no right to use profanity in the classroom.
 It demonstrates a paucity of verbal ability and a total lack of respect for the students he instructs," Jahraus wrote in his letter.

 The community college responded to the letter by asking Petersen to stop swearing in class.
 They provided the professor with a copy of the complaint letter, which he promptly posted on the classroom website for the rest of the class to see.
-The original posting was done at the request of students, according to Petersen, and the college has since removed it from the website.
+According to Petersen, the original posting was done at the request of students, and the college has since removed it from the website.

-Petersen also refused to change his teaching style, including the elimination of profanity from his lectures.
-A series of debates between the professor and the college ensued, which resulted in Petersen resigning his post with the complaint that he could no longer effectively teach with the ultimatums the college was placing on him.
-Because Petersen resigned prior to the end of the semester, there is now a question over whether papers that have been turned into him will be released so students can receive their final grades
+Petersen also refused to change his teaching style, including eliminating profanity from his lectures.
+A series of debates between the professor and the college ensued, resulting in Petersen resigning his post with the complaint that he could no longer effectively teach with the college's ultimatums on him.
+Because Petersen resigned before the end of the semester, there is now a question over whether papers that have been turned in to him will be released so students can receive their final grades in the course.

-Petersen also argues that he has done nothing wrong and the college's action against him was a violation of his academic freedom.
-He asserts that his teaching style the day the letter of complaint was written against him was the same style he had been using throughout his college teaching career.
+Petersen also argues that he has done nothing wrong and that the college's action against him violated his academic freedom.
+He asserts that his teaching style the day the letter of complaint was written against him was the same style he had used throughout his college teaching career.